Holiday User Acquisition Tips

 Tip 6: Make Existing Users Download Your Apps on New Devices.

 With heaps of people exploring their new devices, it’s easy to get a caught up in capturing new interest.
 But it’s critical to retain and engage your current users too.
-Try creating an email campaign with a holiday promo or serving ads to your Facebook fan page members (who are likely users).
+Try creating an email campaign with a holiday promo or serving ads to your Facebook Page followers (who are likely users).

 This time of year also provides an opportunity to capture the attention of users who may have uninstalled your app.
 Promos for in-app purchases and subscriptions appear above your app preview in App Store search results, so use that extra visibility to feature an eye-catching icon and enticing offer text.